Go to navigationGo to main content

 What should I look for in a walking boot?

 What you need from a pair of walking boots depends on what type of walking you are planning to do.
 For instance, if you're planning on trekking across rocky terrain then you need some heavier walking boots with the most support and protection available.
 If you're not put off by wet weather, you certainly need some waterproof walking boots.
 Generally though, the number one thing to consider when choosing walking boots is comfort.
-Find lots comfy walking shoes in our outdoor footwear range.

 How often should I replace my walking boots?

 Although the condition and lifespan of walking boots is very dependent on factors including terrain, weather conditions, walking speed and distance, there are a number of signs to look out for that will tell you when to replace your walking boots or walking shoes.
 Make note if you start to experience pain during or after wearing your boots (aches, blisters, lower leg pain, back pain) - this may be a sign that your footwear is worn and are no longer giving you the support, stability and comfort they once were.
 You can also notice aesthetic changes that suggest your boots are worn, or you may even realise you're getting wet feet.
-Luckily, you can pick up your new walking boots right here in our outdoor footwear range.

 How should walking boots fit?

 As a simple rule of thumb, your walking boots should fit snuggly around your heel and the mid-section of your foot, but with a little room around your toes.
 We recommend leaving about a finger's width of space between your toes and the end of the boot – enough so that they can move around freely.
 It's really important to ensure your walking boots are not too tight around any part of the foot, but equally you don't want any room around the heel counter.
 Don't forget you could add an insole to get a slightly snugger fit or improve the underfoot cushioning of your walking boots.
-Our walking boots range will have a pair to perfectly fit your needs.

 Are walking poles worth it?